Sheriff: ‘Glee’ star Naya Rivera saved son before drowning

-LOS ANGELES (AP) — “Glee” star Naya Rivera ’s 4-year-old son told investigators that his mother, whose body was found in a Southern California lake Monday, boosted him back on to the deck of their rented boat before he looked back and saw her disappearing under the water, authorities said.
+LOS ANGELES (AP) — “Glee” star Naya Rivera‘s 4-year-old son told investigators that his mother, whose body was found in a Southern California lake Monday (as seen in the video above), boosted him back on to the deck of their rented boat before he looked back and saw her disappearing under the water, authorities said.

 “She must have mustered enough energy to get her son back on the boat, but not enough to save herself,” Ventura County Sheriff Bill Ayub said at a news conference.